Please select from the following items for more information:

 There are a variety of ways that Holy Cross is able to offer prayers for you or someone you care for, no matter what the situation.

 There is a prayer list printed in our church bulletin each week.
 Contact the church office if you wish to have a name added to the list.
 There is no need to provide a full name if you are uncomfortable with this.

 On the first and third Sunday of each month, there is an opportunity during our 10:00 am service to receive prayers for healing.
 Those who offer the prayers are duly trained to do so.

 Holy Cross has been blessed with a prayer shawl ministry, whereby members of our community knit a shawl to be given to individuals.
 Each shawl is knit with prayers and is a physical reflection of the prayers of the Holy Cross community.
 Each shawl to be given is blessed by the Reverend Kyle Norman during one of our Sunday services.
 If you wish to receive a prayer shawl or know of someone who would benefit from a prayer shawl, please contact the church office.

 - Personal Prayer

-Reverend Kyle Norman is always open and available for a time of personal prayer.
-You need not feel embarrassed if you wish to meet with him, including home visits, for the expressed purpose of saying some prayers with you.
-Reverend Kyle is always willing to pray for you, regardless of what situation you find yourself in.
+Rev. Kyle is available for a time of personal prayer with you.
+You need not feel embarrassed if you wish to meet with him, including home visits, for the expressed purpose of prayings with you.
+Rev. Kyle is always willing to pray for you, regardless of what situation you find yourself in.
 Additionally, the Anglican Church has prayers that have been specifically written for: house/dwelling blessing, healing, reconciliation of the penitent, and confessions.
-Please contact the church office to arrange a time with Reverend Kyle for personal prayers.
+Please contact the church office to arrange a time with Rev. Kyle for personal prayers.